the practical kitchen

 Add your review →

-Other Optional Bagel Chip Seasonings: Cinnamon sugar, DIY chex mix seasoning, pantry pesto, Italian seasoning, Old Bay, paprika, everything bagel seasoning (pulsed in a spice grinder to turn it into a powder), garlic salt, cayenne, crushed red pepper flakes, etc. You can definitely get creative here!
+I kept things simple for this recipe and have just seasoned the bagel chips with salt, but you can also get creative and use things like cinnamon sugar, my DIY chex mix seasoning, this tasty pantry pesto, Italian seasoning, Old Bay, paprika, everything bagel seasoning (pulsed in a spice grinder to turn it into a powder), garlic salt, cayenne, crushed red pepper flakes, etc.

 Use A Sharp Serrated Knife for Thin Slices